Making Lives Better Today

 The LER Scholarship is presented annually to a student of color who is enrolled in an Associate's degree, Bachelor’s degree, or Vocational Program at an accredited higher education institution.

-D.O.L.L.S. is a personal development program for young ladies ages 14-21.
-The program aims to help enhance self-esteem, self-awareness, and self-actualization and encourage sisterhood.
+D.O.L.L.S. is a personal development program for young ladies ages 13-15.
+The program aims to help enhance self-confidence by teaching life skills and encouraging camaraderie.

 Dr. Cheryl Anthony